DanPearce/CI_PP3_Battleships/README.md

 9. [Credits](#credits)
 10. [Acknowledgements](#acknowledgements)

-## Application Goals and user Experience
+## Application Goals and User Experience

 ### User Goals
 - Play a fun and interactive version of Battleships.